Dog training: Dominance-based training

 The concepts of "pack" and "dominance" in relation to dog training originated in the 1940s and were popularized by the Monks of New Skete in the 1970s.
 The model is based on a theory that "dogs are wolves" and since wolves live in hierarchical packs where an alpha male rules over everyone else, then humans must dominate dogs in order to modify their behavior.
 However, recent studies have shown that wolves in the wild actually live in nuclear families where the mother and father are both considered the pack leaders, and their offspring's status depends on their birth order which does not involve fighting to attain a higher rank, because the young wolves naturally follow their parents' lead.

 Animal behaviorists assert that using dominance to modify a behavior can suppress the behavior without addressing the underlying cause of the problem.
 It can exacerbate the problem and increase the dog's fear, anxiety, and aggression.
-Dogs that are subjected to repeated threats may react with aggression not because they are trying to be dominant, but because they feel threatened and afraid.
+Dogs that are subjected to repeated threats and harsh methods such as the alpha roll may react with aggression not because they are trying to be dominant, but because they feel threatened and afraid.

 Researchers have described several reasons why the dominance model is a poor choice for dog training.
 First, a relationship based on dominance is established to gain priority access to scarce resources, not to impose particular behaviors on the less dominant animal, so the dominance model is irrelevant for most of the behaviors that people want from their dogs, such as coming when called or walking calmly on a leash.
 Second dominance-submission relationships, once established, are constantly tested and must be regularly reinforced.
 Thus people, particularly children and the elderly, may not be able to retain their rank and are at risk of being injured if they attempt to do so.
 Third, dominant individuals gain priority access to resources, but only while they are present, establishing dominance over a dog does not guarantee its behavior when the dominant individual is distant or absent.